 The responsible entity utilises the services of Computershare, a professional share registry service provider with a progressive approach to online security holder services.
-Unitholders are provided with options to receive communications from, and send communications to, the Trust and the registry electronically.
+Unitholders are provided with the option to receive some or all Trust communications electronically.

 The responsible entity has a pro-active investor relations program which includes engaging with institutional investors, private investors, sell-side and buy-side analysts, the financial media and security holder representative groups.
 The primary objective of the investor relations program is to allow investors and other financial market participants to gain a greater understanding of the Trust's business, governance, financial performance and prospects relative to the market and other Australian REITs.